wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/portal.md

 ## The Possibilities

-Portal plugins allows many great ways to extend the interface.
+Portal plugins allow many great ways to extend the interface.
 He's a quick summary, scroll down for more information.

 - Add new sections and links in the stack menu
 - Add new sections in Global Settings
 - Extend forms with new tabs
-- Extend exsiting menu with new links
+- Extend existing menu with new links
 - Extend dashboards
 - Run code logic inside a background script